About the Not-For-Profit People Conference

 The Not-For-Profit People Conference offers that unique opportunity.

-This year, the conference returns to the Melbourne Convention Centre on 13 and 14 November 2017.
-Over two packed days, you’ll hear advice and case studies from experts working in some of the most successful NFPs in the country, as well as leading innovators from the corporate sector, government and academia.
+This year, the conference returns to the Melbourne Convention Centre on 19 and 20 November 2018.
+Over two packed days, you’ll learn from experts working in some of the most successful NFPs in the country, as well as leading innovators from the corporate sector, government and academia.

 Each year, organisations come together to share the latest ideas and best practices for how to attract, manage, train and retain the best people for the NFP sector – ideas that could help transform your organisation.

-The six conference streams cover content for managers and team leaders, HR professionals, HR managers, Board members, CEOs, senior managers and volunteer managers, across ~30 parallel sessions, plus four keynote presentations over two big days.
+The six conference streams cover content for managers and team leaders, HR professionals, HR managers, Board members, CEOs, senior managers and volunteer managers.

 - Managing people well